Cat Adoption Process

 Finalize the Adoption

-CAT’s Shelter: Prospective adopters can schedule an appointment to visit our Sherwood shelter in-person.
+CAT’s Shelter: Prospective adopters can visit our Sherwood shelter in-person during our open hours — no appointment needed.
 You’ll be able to look at the available cats and kittens and then choose one or two to spend a little more time getting to know.
 If you decide to adopt, you’ll can submit your application while you’re here.

 Once an adoption is finalized, any remaining applicants will be notified by email that the cat is no longer available.
 At that point, we encourage you to revisit the Available Cats & Kittens page to see if another cat would be a good fit for you.

 An adoption counseling session is the last step to finalizing your adoption.
-At this session, we’ll talk in detail about the cat you applied for and you can ask us questions to make sure the cat you selected is the right fit for you.
+At this session, we’ll talk in detail about the cat you plan to adopt and you can ask us questions to make sure the cat you selected is the right fit for you.
 We’ll also share general cat care info and discuss CAT’s adoption policies.
-(Please note that this session does not include a “meet and greet” with the cat—if you want to meet cats in-person, you can schedule a shelter visit or stop by one of our our offsite adoption centers.)
+(Please note that this session does not include a “meet and greet” with the cat.)

-Once the adoption is fully agreed upon, this session ends with signing the adoption contract and paying the adoption fee.
-You will then schedule time to pick up your new pet!
+Once the adoption is fully agreed upon, this session ends with signing the adoption agreement and paying the adoption fee.
+For in-person adoptions, you may be able to go home with your new kitty immediately after your session.
+For online meetings, you will schedule a time to pick up your new pet.

-For virtual adoptions, your adoption counseling session will take place via Zoom, an online video conferencing system.
+For virtual adoptions, your adoption counseling session will take place through video conferencing.
 We have an online process for signing your adoption contract, paying the adoption fee, and receiving adoption paperwork.

 For in-person adoptions, you may meet with an adoption counselor at our shelter or we may schedule a virtual session depending on adoption counselor availability.
 You will sign your paperwork and pay your adoption fee at the time of your adoption counseling session.